nuuuwan/news_lk3_data/README.md

 *2024-02-03 17:29:00* · [`adaderanalk`](https://www.adaderana.lk/news/96975/keheliya-admitted-to-prison-hospital-) · `en`

-Former Health Minister Keheliya Rambukwella, who was put behind bars on remand earlier today, has been admitted to the Prisons Hospital on medical recommendation.
+Former Health Minister Keheliya Rambukwella, who was put behind bars on remand earlier today, has been admitted to the Prison Hospital on medical recommendation.

-The lawmaker, arrested on Friday (Feb.02) by the Criminal Investigation Department (CID), was remanded until 15 February on the orders of Maligakanda Magistrate Lochani Abeywickrama.
+The lawmaker, arrested on Friday (Feb.02) by the Criminal Investigation Department (CID), was remanded until February 15 on the orders of Maligakanda Magistrate Lochani Abeywickrama.

-He was also listed as the 8th suspect in the ongoing case on the substandard human immunoglobulin procurement.
+He was also listed as the 8th suspect in the ongoing case into substandard human immunoglobulin procurement.

-Prior to the apprehension of Rambukwella, seven arrests had been made connection with the drug procurement scam.
+Prior to the apprehension of Rambukwella, seven arrests had been made in connection with the drug procurement scam.
 But the fifth accused was later released on bail.
 As such, the former Health Secretary, the Director of the Health Ministry’s Medical Supplies Division (MSD) and three other officials of the same division, as well as the owner of the company, which is said to have supplied the substandard batch of immunoglobulin vials, now remain in custody on remand.

 ...